Krypton-Technetium/Deauth-Grenade/README.md

 This script might not be available in its starting days , but I will provide the INCOMPLETE script soon , so that i can get suggeestions from you all , Thanks For coming.
 *********************************************************************************************************************************************************
-you can contact me on Discord on :Vladmir Lenin II#2409 Thanks a lot for considering me
+you can contact me on Discord on :Vladmir Lenin II#2409 :Thanks a lot for considering me